dev4901/LEMP_wordpress_docker-compose/README.md

 # lemp_wordpress_docker-compose
 Created a script that'll take domain name as user input and give out a wordpress website on a LEMP stack running on docker compose.
+*Currently I've tested it only on Ubuntu machines
 ### This script has 3 main functions:
   - create new website for new domain.